audiosocket/node-webkit-bootstrap/README.md

 ### Testing

 Executing the `test` task works exactly as with the `run` task except that the files specified by `config.test_path` in your `Rakefile` are used instead of `config.app_path`.
+Likewise, a `package.json` file is created using data from `config.test_package` in your `Rakefile`.

-You can use this task to run your tests.
+You can use this task to run your tests in a specific `node-webkit` testing app.

 ### Server-side tests

-In the case where most of your application's code is delivered by a server, you can use `node-webkit-bootstrap` only for testing.
+In the case where most of your application's code is delivered by a server, you can also use `node-webkit-bootstrap` for testing it.

-This is particularly useful because your app's code is likely to have node-specific code such as `require("os")` which cannot be properly tested without `node-webkit`.
+This is particularly useful because in this case your app's code is likely to have node-specific code such as `require("os")` which cannot be properly tested without `node-webkit`.

 Similarly to the case of your app, you have to include `node-webkit-bootstrap` in your `Gemfile`.